Copositivity, discriminants and nonseparable signed supports: Introduction

-\Cref{alphabetic:thm:1sol} leads to an improved implementation of the criterion from \Cref{alphabetic:thm:criterion} for polynomials with nonseparable $(\A_+,\A_-)$, using homotopy continuation methods and tracking only one path solution with parameter homotopies.

-To conclude the introduction, we note that the ideas developed in this paper might also be used to derive new closed formulas on the coefficients determining copositivity, similar to the well-established circuit numbers.
-To illustrate this, in \Cref{example:elimination:square,example:elimination:square:end}, we combine \Cref{alphabetic:thm:criterion} with \Cref{alphabetic:thm:1sol} to characterize copositivity in the case where $\A_+$ consists of the vertices of a square and $\A_-$ contains only its barycenter.
+On a closing note, the ideas developed in this paper have the potential to lead to new closed formulas on copositivity depending on the coefficients of a signomial, similar to the well-established circuit numbers.
+To illustrate this, in \Cref{example:elimination:square,example:elimination:square:end}, we combine \Cref{alphabetic:thm:criterion} with \Cref{alphabetic:thm:1sol} to give a closed formula for copositivity when $\A_+$ consists of the vertices of a square and $\A_-$ consists of its barycenter.